ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 At the heart of ACT is the concept of psychological flexibility.
 This is the ability to be present, open, and engaged with your life, regardless of what your mind is doing.
 This is a skill that can be learned and practiced, and research shows it produces lasting change across a wide range of mental health challenges.

-Connecting to the part of you that observes all your experiences but is not defined by any of them.
+Connect to the part of you that observes all your experiences but is not defined by any of them.

 ACT for Anxiety, Depression & Beyond